 While the 9300M was going for a completely minimalistic design, the 8200M Rapoo combo goes in the opposite direction.
 It’s not overly flashy but it definitely doesn’t shy away from adding a little extra flair to the design.
 The flair comes in the form of Cybertruck inspired chassis with a glossy outline in a matte, textured top layer (sidenote: the 8200M existed before the Cybertruck!
 Not saying Elon Musk copied Rapoo’s design, but, you never know…).

 While the keyboard is more reminiscent of the industrial design of the Cybertruck, the mouse seems to be more akin to a sports car!
-The mouse consists of a matte plastic top layer with a glossy strip along the scroll wheel, giving the combo a consistent look.
+The mouse consists of a matte plastic top layer with a glossy strip along with the scroll wheel, giving the combo a consistent look.
 The cherry-on-top however, is the rubberized sides which give the mouse a much better grip.

 The multimedia keys are especially handy in a keyboard that is not meant to be moved around too much.
 Should you want to connect the 8200M combo to multiple devices (or much older computers or phones) you can expect the same excellent suite of connectivity that we mentioned talking about the 9300M.
 That is, you still have the 2.4 GHz USB dongle hidden away in the mouse for your main device and up to three other devices can connect to the combo through Bluetooth 4.0 or 3.0.
 And you can switch between all four connected devices instantly by holding the fn key and pressing numbers 1–4 on the keyboard.